 \section{Conclusions}

-In this paper, we derived analytical expressions for one- and two- particle momentum spectra of noninteracting relativistic boson field in the canonical ensemble described by the local-equilibrium statistical operator with a fixed particle number constraint.
-In order to see the effect of this constraint we considered a corresponding grand-canonical state and compared the one-particle spectra and two-particle Bose-Einstein correlation functions.
+In this paper, we derived analytical expressions for one- and two- particle momentum spectra of a noninteracting relativistic boson field in the canonical ensemble described by the local-equilibrium statistical operator with a fixed particle number constraint.
+To see the effect of this constraint, we considered a corresponding grand-canonical state and compared the one-particle spectra and two-particle Bose-Einstein correlation functions.
 The correspondence was fixed by the condition that particle numbers, $N$, in the canonical states and mean particle numbers, $\langle N \rangle$, in the grand-canonical states are the same.
-Then, applying hydrodynamically motivated parameterization and parameter values that correspond roughly to the values at the system’s breakup in $p+p$ collisions at the LHC energies, we compare our results with the grand-canonical ensemble where artificial chemical potential, $\mu = \mbox{const}< m$, is taken such that $\langle N \rangle =N$.
-We have found that calculated in both ensembles one-particle momentum spectra are rather close to each other.
+Then, applying hydrodynamically motivated parametrization and parameter values that correspond roughly to the values at the system’s breakup in $p+p$ collisions at the LHC energies, we compare our results with the grand-canonical ensemble where artificial chemical potential, $\mu = \mbox{const}< m$, is taken such that $\langle N \rangle =N$.
+We have found that, calculated in both ensembles, one-particle momentum spectra are rather close to each other except for low transverse momenta region of the spectra with $N=\langle N \rangle =11$, where the grand-canonical spectrum is above the canonical one due to the Bose-Einstein enhancement ($\mu$ is approximately equal to $m$).
 Then, we compared the two-particle Bose-Einstein momentum correlations.
 We demonstrated that there are small quantitative but qualitative differences between the correlation radius parameters in both ensembles if they are fitted in the region of the correlation peak: the canonical radius parameters are slightly larger than the grand-canonical ones.
-Furthermore, we showed that in contrast to the predictions of the grand-canonical ensemble, the intercepts of the canonical correlation functions are not equal to $2$ and depend on particle multiplicities and momenta, and that the canonical correlation functions can be less than unity in some intermediate region of relative momentum of particles.
+Furthermore, we showed that, in contrast to the predictions of the grand-canonical ensemble, the intercepts of the canonical correlation functions are not equal to $2$ and depend on particle multiplicities and momenta and that the canonical correlation functions can be less than unity in some intermediate region of relative momentum of particles.
 Such features should be taken into account when theoretical models are compared with the multiplicity-dependent measurements of the Bose-Einstein momentum correlations.
 As a final comment, we wish to note that the apparent independence of correlation radius parameters on the particle number densities in high-multiplicity $p+p$ collisions at a fixed energy of the LHC \cite{Atlas,CMS} still remains unexplained, inviting further studies.